svenstaro/vmexec/README.md

 **Run a single command in a speedy virtual machine with zero-setup**

 **vmexec** is a zero-setup CLI tool that runs single commands in a throwaway virtual machines.
-The idea is for you to run a command a command in VM without having think about the performance implications, how to mount files, how to forward ports, etc.
+The idea is for you to run a command in VM without having think about the performance implications, how to mount files, how to forward ports, etc.

 Nowadays, many are used to the convenience of container runners such as `podman` or `docker` but so far it hasn't been as covenient to run a VM, often requiring a manual set up step.